Frequently Asked QuestionsIf you do not find the answer to your question here, please call us at 760-342-1233.

 The panels are offered in English and Spanish, you must register in advance (via phone or online) and take your court referral with you.
 As of 2019 the closest MADD Victim Impact Panel is at Desert Regional Medical Center in Palm Springs.

-If your DUI is in a court outside Riverside County they may also require a MADD VIP.
+If your DUI is from a court outside Riverside County they may also require a MADD VIP.
 Typically they will accept a panel attended in Riverside County but you must check with your court of conviction.
 Riverside County MADD VIP can provide documentation of attendance at a panel but you may need to send it to court.
 Please call the Awareness Program with any further questions on MADD or other court obligations.

 I'd like more information about your programs.
 Where can I get it?